KayrootYT/chromium-android/README.md

-# Kayroot AI - Game Optimization Script
+# Kayroot AI - Game Optimization magisk module
 Optimized for **Snapdragon processors** with modes for gaming, sleeping, and daily use.

 ## Features